msuiche/LiveCloudKd/README.md

 	WriteInterfaceHvmmDrvInternal - write data directly to kernel memory.
 Much faster, then WriteInterfaceWinHv, but uses undocument structures).
 See description of -m option.
 Default writing method is WriteInterfaceHvmmDrvInternal.

-Tested on Full VM from in Windows 10, Windows Server 2016, Windows Server 2019 and Windows Server 2022 preview.
+Tested on Full VM from in Windows 10, Windows Server 2016, Windows Server 2019, Windows 11 Preview and Windows Server 2022 preview.

 For launch:

-1. Place LiveCloudKd.exe, hvlib.dll, hvmm.sys to WinDBG x64 folder (tested on WinDBG from WDK 1809 - 20H1).
+1. Place LiveCloudKd.exe, hvlib.dll, hvmm.sys to WinDBG x64 folder (tested on WinDBG from WDK 1809 - 21H1).
 2. Launch LiveCloudKd.exe with admin rights (It needs Visual Studio 2019 runtime libraries - https://aka.ms/vs/15/release/vc_redist.x64.exe).
 3. Choose virtual machine (Full VM only) for inspection.